-- the owner or a member of their immediate family needs to move into the rental property.
+- the property owner or their immediate family needs to move into the rental property